!-- Google Tag Manager -->

 Contraceptive pills, shots, patches, and rings are also highly effective — as long as you remember to take your daily pill and get shots or replace patches and rings on time.
 Forgetting a pill or not getting the other methods on time significantly reduces their effectiveness.

-The implant is a matchstick-like device your provider inserts under your skin.
-They place flexible, T-shaped IUDs inside your uterus.
+The implant is a matchstick-like device your attending practitioner inserts under your skin.
+Licensed providers place flexible, T-shaped IUDs inside your uterus.
 After these contraceptives are in place, they continuously prevent pregnancy for 3-10 years, depending on which one you get.

 Though they prevent pregnancy for years, you can decide to have your LARC removed at any time.
-Your Feminine Urgicare provider removes it in the office.
+Your individual healthcare provider removes it right in the office.
 You can get pregnant any time after that if you don’t use another contraceptive.

-Your Feminine Urgicare provider learns about your medical and menstrual history and then performs a pelvic exam.
+Your independent healthcare provider learns about your medical and menstrual history and then performs a pelvic exam.
 They need to be sure you don’t have any health concerns that may affect your contraception choices.

-After your provider explains your choices and answers your questions, you choose the method you want, and they provide it.
+After your provider explains your choices and answers your questions, you choose the method you want, and they prescribe or perform the placement.

-Feminine Urgicare offers walk-in visits for women needing contraception.
-Call the office today or book online if you prefer to schedule an appointment for contraceptives.
+Walk-in visits are available at the facility for women needing contraception counseling and care from the medical team.
+Call the office today or book online if you prefer to schedule an appointment with a practitioner for contraceptives.